section-engineering-education/engineering-education/articles/introduction-to-random-forest-in-ml/index.md

 The algorithm (random forest) establishes the outcome based on the predictions of the trees.
 It predicts by taking the average of the output of various decision trees.
 Increasing the number of trees increases the precision of the outcome.

 A random forest eradicates the limitations of a decision tree algorithm.
-It reduces overfitting of datasets and increases precision.
+It reduces the overfitting of datasets and increases precision.
 It generates predictions without requiring many configurations in packages (like [scikit-learn](https://en.wikipedia.org/wiki/Scikit-learn)).

 ### Features of a Random Forest Algorithm
 * It is more accurate than the decision tree algorithm.
 * It provides an effective way of handling missing data.
 * It can produce a reasonable prediction without hyper-parameter tuning.
 * It solves the problem of overfitting in decision trees.
-* In every random forest tree, a subset of features is selected randomly at the splitting point of a node.
+* In every random forest tree, a subset of features is selected randomly at the node's splitting point.

 ### How Random Forest Algorithm Works
 Decision trees are the building blocks of a random forest algorithm.
 A decision tree is a decision support technique that forms a tree-like structure.
 An overview of decision trees will help us understand how random forest algorithms work.